tigera-solutions/cc-aks-security-compliance-workshop/README.md

 | --- | --- | --- |
 | 2.2, 2.4 | Inventory the systems and make sure they meet industry-accepted system-hardening standards | • Keep a running inventory of all ephemeral workloads along with their networking and security controls<br>• Leverage inventory report and CIS|

+1. On the Calico Cloud GUI, navigate to `Compliance`.

+2. Explore the Compliance Reports.